Mohsin370/mern_chat_app/README.md

 ```
 <p>Make sure to add .env file at the root of the project with environment variables</p>
 <p>The variables include: MONGO_URI (for your MongoDB connection) and JWT_SECRET (for JWT authentication)</p>

+<h2>Demo</h2>
+The demo application can be accessed on this URL: <a href="https://ping-rho-virid.vercel.app/" _blank>Ping Demo</a>
+<p> <span bold>Note: The backend is deployed on render free tier, the server might be inactive at the time you access it.
+Give application a minute to receive first response from the server.</span> </p>